xcomfan/xcomfan.github.io/gitref/work.md

 #### The three trees

-An easier way to think about rest and checkout is though the mental model of Git managing three different trees.
+An easier way to think about reset and checkout is though the mental model of Git managing three different trees.
 Trees here refer to a collection of files not the data structure.

 ##### The HEAD

 * The HEAD "tree" is the last commit snapshot and the next parent.
+[comment]: <> (TODO: Parent of what?)
 * HEAD is the pointer to the current branch reference, which is in turn a pointer to the last commit made on that branch.
 * You can think of HEAD as the snapshot of your last commit on your current branch